What is the FHAct50 Building Opportunity Fund?

 Over-the-Rhine is located just north of downtown Cincinnati.
 The neighborhood was settled and named by German immigrants in the 1830s.
 It is one of the largest, most intact urban historic districts in the United States and contains the largest collection of 19th century Italianate Architecture.

-For more information on the FHAct50 Building Opportunity Fund, send an email to QAP@ohiohome.org.
+For more information on the FHAct50 Building Opportunity Fund, contact QAP@ohiohome.org.